sower-j/Cyber-Homework/09-In_a_Network_Far_Far_Away/Sowers-09-In_a_Network_Far_Far_Away.md

   www.theforce.net	canonical name = theforce.net
   ```

-- This shows that the DNS CNAME record does not include any refrences of "resistance.theforce.net" and is therefore not being redirected to "www.theforce.net"
+- This shows that the DNS CNAME record does not include any references of "resistance.theforce.net" and is therefore not being redirected to "www.theforce.net"

 - to resolve this issue the a redirect should be added to the DNS record as follows: